ashleydavis/the-data-wrangler-blog/_posts/2018-11-06-nodejs-memory-limits.markdown

 - Each process can potentially run on a separate CPU.
 - Each process has its own separate memory space.

-Microservices are going to make your architecture more complicated, but if your application is alreay heading into complicated territory you'll probably find that microservices at least allows each of the component of the system to be simplified, even when the system as a whole is very complex.
+Microservices are going to make your architecture more complicated, but if your application is already heading into complicated territory you'll probably find that microservices at least allows each of the component of the system to be simplified, even when the system as a whole is very complex.

 To learn more, please see chapter 7 and 8 of my book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).
 I have a lot more to say on this topic of getting your app to fit in memory.
 You can also learn about how to analyse and chart your app's metrics, such as memory usage.

-One last tip...
-Just remember your application doesn't have to run forever!
+One last tip... just remember that your application doesn't have to run forever!
 It simply has to run for the duration of your continous delivery cycle.
 That gives you some kind of rough guideline for your [soak testing](https://en.wikipedia.org/wiki/Soak_testing).
 If you deploy ever two weeks, make sure your application can run for two weeks under load without problem!

 ## Resources